 If there is no claim of confidentiality, the Office may - and normally will - make the information publicly available by publishing it on the web site or providing copies to parties who request them.

 The Office itself, or any third party, may challenge a claim of confidentiality.
 The originator is given the opportunity to further justify its claim, and then the Office makes a determination in accordance with the URC Act, 2016 or the Confidentiality Regulations (whichever is applicable).
 As before, information for which no such claim is made will be liable to disclosure and is subject to the FOI Act.

 If the Office has made a decision to deny your FOI request, or if the Office fails to provide the information on time or grants access to only part of the records requested, or if you have a dispute in relation to the fees charged you may request that the decision be appealed by internal review to the Chief Executive Officer.
 You must request an appeal within thirty (30) days of receiving a response or from the date a response should have been received.
 Please note that if you have asked for an internal review of the Office’s decision to deny your FOI request and you are not satisfied with the results of the internal review, you can submit an appeal to the Office of the Ombudsman.
 The website of the Office of the Ombudsman is www.ombudsman.ky.

-Each public authority covered by the FOI Law has a legal duty to adopt and maintain a publication scheme in accordance with section 5 of the law.
+Each public authority covered by the FOI Act has a legal duty to adopt and maintain a publication scheme in accordance with section 5 of the act.
 The main purpose of a publication scheme is to make information readily available without the need for specific written requests.
 Publication schemes are intended to encourage organisations to publish proactively, and develop a greater culture of openness.
-OfReg’s Publication Scheme is presently being reviewed, and will be published in accordance with section 5 of the Law.
+OfReg’s Publication Scheme is presently being reviewed, and will be published in accordance with section 5 of the Act.

-The Law requires certain information to be published by public authorities including (Click on the links to jump to the relevant information on our website):
+The Act requires certain information to be published by public authorities including (Click on the links to jump to the relevant information on our website):